liz-fernandez/PBP_transcriptomics_2023/index.md

 >
 >[https://drive.google.com/open?id=0B9ZVSRlHL8cIbm5EUXczdzM4a2M](https://drive.google.com/open?id=0B9ZVSRlHL8cIbm5EUXczdzM4a2M)
 >
->Can’t wait to see if there are indeed major changes to the transcriptome in the mutant!
+>Can’t wait to see if there are indeed major changes to the transcriptome!
 >
 >Happy data wranggling!
 >